OWENALBERT606/Car-sales-ecommerce/README.md

 - Dashboard management
 - User management
 - Role management
-- Sales and orders
+- orders
-- Inventory management
 - Settings and configurations
-- Reports and analytics
+- Reports and analytic
 Each module has these permission types:

 - `create`: Create new items